Evaluating LLMs When They Do Not Know the Answer: Statistical Evaluation of Mathematical Reasoning via Comparative Signals: Method

-\begin{rem} The constraint that $p(z \mid x)$ is known is a direct consequence of our experimental design: the auxiliary labels are generated on-demand via auxiliary and target models using a specified prompting mechanism.
-Since we have full access to this generation process, the distribution is accessible via repeated Monte Carlo sampling. \end{rem}
+\begin{rem} In our AI evaluation setting, the condition that $p(z \mid x)$ is known is not an additional statistical assumption; it is part of the model specification induced by the experimental design.
+The auxiliary labels are generated on-demand via auxiliary and target models under a fixed prompting mechanism, so this conditional distribution can be accessed, up to arbitrary precision, through repeated Monte Carlo sampling. \end{rem}